jwplayer/ott-web-app/docs/easy-deployments.md

 ### Usage Instructions

+1. (Optional) If you need a customization option, review `yarn deploy:github --help`.
-1. Confirm that you can [build this project from source](./build-from-source.md).
+2. Confirm that you can [build this project from source](./build-from-source.md).
 Be sure to install optional dependencies.
-2. Enable the [Github Pages feature](https://docs.github.com/en/pages/getting-started-with-github-pages) for the `gh-pages` branch in your repository.
+3. Enable the [Github Pages feature](https://docs.github.com/en/pages/getting-started-with-github-pages) for the `gh-pages` branch in your repository.
-3. Run `yarn deploy:github`.
+4. Run `yarn deploy:github`.
 Be sure to follow the instructions that appear on the screen.
-4. (Optional) If you need a customization option, review `yarn deploy:github --help`.
+If you want to connect your github deployment to a custom domain remember to add `--custom-domain=mydomain.com`

 <br />